For many, stopping at Ipoh is a must to sample some of Ipoh’s famous food and Ipoh biscuits!

 3 to 4 days of the week (not fixed)!
 And only in the evening, Moreover, expect a crowd (of tourists and locals alike) to quickly appear an hour before the official opening time.

-Read about our experience at Ipoh Cowan Street Chicken Rice Restaurant.
+Read about our experience at Cowan Street Chicken Rice Restaurant.

 - Address: 44, Jalan Raja Ekram, Kampung Jawa, 31350 Ipoh, Perak

-- Opening hours: Thursday to Sunday – 6pm to 12pm (Closed on Monday, Tuesday & Wednesday)
+- Opening hours: Thursday to Sunday – 6pm to 12am, Sunday from 6pm to 10pm; (Closed from Monday to Wednesday)

 - Contact: +6012-520 3322